 It’s impossible to say exactly where a buyer is moving to Guelph from, but research shows that about 30% of the Guelph real estate buyers per month come from an out of town buyer.
 However, in recent months, it’s become obvious to Guelph Realtors that this number has increased significantly and recent data estimates that almost 50% of sales are now from buyers outside of Guelph, mostly from area code 437, 416 and 905.
 But why?

 Many sellers are finding that moving an extra 30 minutes west is saving them a lot of money and perhaps even improving their lifestyle.

-Many GTA real estate sellers are finding that moving an extra 30 minutes west is saving them a lot of money and perhaps even improving their lifestyle.
+Many GTA real estate sellers are finding that moving an extra 30 minutes west is saving them a lot of money.
+Perhaps even improving their lifestyle.
 Sellers in Guelph are moving to less expensive markets, even out of province.

-In turn, employees no longer need to live as close to work as they once did and are choosing to live in communities further from the GTA, including Guelph.
+In turn, employees no longer need to live as close to work as they once did.
+They are choosing to live in communities further from area code 437, including Guelph.

 On top of that, there are potentially many people living the high-rise life in GTA condo towers.
 They have just experienced a significant time of isolation.
 They could sell their condo for the same price they can purchase a detached house or may of the townhouses for sale in Guelph.

 “We’re fielding calls from GTA real estate buyers daily right now,” says Ryan Waller.
 “Many of them are coming from Brampton, Mississauga and the City of Toronto: they hear great things about Guelph”.